Software-For-Love/documentation/code-of-conduct/SFL_Volunteer_Responsibilities.md

 ## General:
 Volunteers must fulfill the following responsibilities:
-Adhere to Software For Love’s Code of Conduct.
+* Adhere to Software For Love’s Code of Conduct.
-Perform the services required by the position for an average of 5 hours per week.
+* Perform the services required by the position for an average of 5 hours per week.
-Regularly participate in team meetings
+* Regularly participate in team meetings.
+* Be absent for no more than 3 meetings per semester.
-Inform their manager or the respective officer responsible for oversight of their team regarding anticipated absences In the event of an unanticipated absence, provide a reasonable explanation to their project manager or the respective officer responsible for oversight of their team.
+* Inform their manager or the respective officer responsible for oversight of their team regarding anticipated absences.
+* In the event of an unanticipated absence, provide a reasonable explanation to their project manager or the respective officer responsible for oversight of their team.

 ## Project Managers:
 Project Managers must fulfill the following responsibilities:
-Manage the specifications and timeline of project development Facilitate regular team meetings to ensure clear communication between teammates Facilitate consistent communication with clients regarding project progress Report to the Chief Technology Officer regarding project progress on a bi-weekly basis.
+* Manage the specifications and timeline of project development
+* Facilitate regular team meetings to ensure clear communication between teammates
+* Facilitate consistent communication with clients regarding project progress
+* Report to the Chief Technology Officer regarding project progress on a bi-weekly basis.

 ## Software Developers, UI/UX Designers, Platform Engineers:
 Volunteers who are categorized under the aforementioned roles must fulfill the following responsibilities:
-Work with teammates to successfully complete tasks in a timely manner Provide technical guidance to Project Manager(s) where appropriate Regularly participate in team meetings
+* Work with teammates to successfully complete tasks in a timely manner
+* Provide technical guidance to Project Manager(s) where appropriate
+* Regularly participate in team meetings
-Regularly report to Project Manager(s)
+* Regularly report to Project Manager(s)

 ## Marketing Associates:
 Marketing Associates must fulfill the following responsibilities:
-Regularly report to the Chief Marketing Officer regarding progress on a weekly basis.
+* Regularly report to the Chief Marketing Officer regarding progress on a weekly basis.

 ## Finance Associates:
 Finance Associates must fulfill the following responsibilities:
-Regularly report to the Chief Financial Officer regarding progress on a weekly basis.
+* Regularly report to the Chief Financial Officer regarding progress on a weekly basis.

 ## Failure to Meet Responsibilities
 This section identifies the course of action which shall take place in the event that any volunteer fails to meet the aforementioned responsibilities.